Claiming Your Property

 Safekeeping Property (excluding firearms)

-If you are listed on the receipt as the owner, present the receipt and a valid photo ID.
-If you're not listed as the owner, contact the BSO deputy who issued the receipt.
-He or she must authorize, in writing, the release of the property to you.
+Safekeeping property requires an authorization from either the arresting deputy, case detective or a court order for release.
+Please contact the Evidence Unit to make sure authorization has been received prior to arrival.
 A valid photo ID will be required when you pick up the property.
 It is the policy of the BSO that Safekeeping property is held for 60 days and must be picked up within this time.
 Otherwise, it will be disposed of.

 Per Florida statute 925.11 and 925.12, if the suspect in a felony case is found guilty by jury or if they pled in court, the property must be held until the sentence has been fully served, regardless of who owns the property.
 If the suspect was "Acquitted" of all charges, the property can be released with written authorization from the detective or deputy responsible for the case.
 A certified copy of a court order can also release the property at any time.